-Since 2016, 3Pillars Project has worked with over one-hundred young people in custody, and hundreds more through its work in London and South East of the UK.
+Since 2016, 3Pillars Project has worked with hundreds of young people in custody, and hundreds more through its work in London and South East of the UK.
 Courses have been delivered in Feltham YOI, HMP Wandsworth, and HM Prison Wormwood Scrubs.
 Monitoring highlights that of our 3Pillars Project programme participants:

 Statistics from programmes - 2017/18